srushti-714/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/CloudLabs.AI/01-Create a virtual machine.md

     ![](../images/az900-t3_last.png)

     > - **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:
     > - Click the (...) icon located at the upper right corner of the lab guide section and navigate to the Lab Validation Page.
     > - Hit the Validate button for the corresponding task.If you receive a success message, you can proceed to the next task.
     > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
     > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
 We are available 24/7 to help you out.

-13. Select the **Resources** tab, then in actions select deallocate for deallocated the VM, it will be Cost effective.
+13. Select the **Resources** tab, then in actions select deallocate for deallocate the VM, it will be Cost effective.

+You have successfully completed this lab.